JuliaMath/Polynomials.jl/docs/src/index.md

 ```

 Differentiate the polynomial `p` term by term.
 The degree of the
-resulting polynomial is one lower than the degree of `p`.
+resulting polynomial is one lower than the degree of `p`, unless `p`
+is a zero polynomial.

 ```jldoctest
 julia> derivative(Polynomial([1, 3, -1]))